343mps/343mps.github.io/privacy.md

 If you have questions or comments about your privacy rights, you may email us at
 <{{ site.author.email }}>.

-## 9. CONTROLS FOR DO-NOT-TRACK FEATURES
+## Controls for do-not-track features

 Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about